101 Best Things to Do on Oʻahu, Hawaiʻi

 17. Camping at Peacock Flats [4x4 Needed]

-Peacock Flats is a large public campground located in the heart of the Waiʻanae Mountain Range, with nearby trails that lead to some of my favorite overlooks on the entire island!
-That being said, getting to Peacock Flats can be tricky for out-of-state visitors with no family or friends on the island.
-However, if you plan properly, you can enjoy one of the best drive-up camp spots on Oʻahu!
+Peacock Flats is a beautiful, large public campground in the heart of the Waiʻanae Mountain Range, with nearby trails that lead to some of my favorite overlooks on the entire island!

 How to Camp at Peacock Flats?

-1. Book your Reservation - Reservations are required through the Hawaiʻi Department of Land and Natural Resources, and they may not be easy to come by.
-From experience, it’s best to reserve your dates right when they are released, with weekdays always being easier to book than weekends.
+1. Book your Reservation - Reservations are required through the State of Hawaiʻi Department of Land and Natural Resources (DLNR), with weekdays almost always being easier to book than weekends.

-If you choose to drive, the 4x4 drive begins up the road at the Space Force Tracking Station just before Yokohama Beach on the West Side.
-It’s here that you will present your permit and IDs of all those listed on the permit to the guard.
-If it’s a private vehicle, make sure the registration and safety inspection are current and accessible, as they may ask to see.
+If you choose to drive, the 4x4 route begins up the road at the Space Force Tracking Station, just before Yokohama Beach on the West Side.
+Here, you will present your permit and the IDs of all those listed on it to the guard.
+If it’s a private vehicle, make sure the registration and safety inspection are current and accessible, as they may ask to see them.

-From here, you will drive up the road and usually be escorted through the base until the start of the 4x4 road on public land.
-If you don’t know where you are going, download a map beforehand because there are multiple roads through the forest reserve.
-At the end of the long and bumpy 7-8 mile (11.3-12.9 km) road, you finally arrive at Peacock Flats, where there are a few campgrounds spread throughout the open area.
+From there, you will drive up the road and are usually escorted through the base until you reach the start of the 4x4 road on public land.
+If you don’t know where you’re going, download a map beforehand, as there are multiple roads through the forest reserve.
+At the end of the long, bumpy 7–8-mile (11.3–12.9 km) road, you’ll finally arrive at Peacock Flats, where several campgrounds are spread throughout the open area.

-Google Maps Directions: Kaʻena Point Space Force Access Point
+Google Maps Directions: Kaʻena Point Space Force Tracking Station

-3. Hike (North Shore) - To hike to Peacock Flats, you follow an entirely paved but steep road starting from Oʻahu’s North Shore in Mokulēʻia, all the way to the campground—about 3.6 miles (5.8 km) each way.
+3. Hike (North Shore) - For those more interested in hiking to Peacock Flats, the 'trail' follows an entirely paved but steep road from Oʻahu’s North Shore in Mokulēʻia all the way to the campground, about 3.6 miles (5.8 km) each way.

-To learn more about this option, I encourage you to check out my separate linked below.
+To learn more about this option, I encourage you to read all the details in my separate post linked below.

 Peacock Flats